 It does have a pungent odor, so be prepared.

 I oiled my scalp and roots properly and massaged the scalp gently for a while.

-Massaging post oil application is a great way of stimulating hair growth, as fresh lease of blood rushes to the roots making new follicles spurt.
+Massaging post-oil application is a great way of stimulating hair growth, as the fresh lease of blood rushes to the roots making new follicles spurt.

 After the massage, I combed the hair thoroughly and tied it all up.
 Leaving overnight is highly recommended for maximum results.

 I used a mild shampoo to wash off the oil, the next morning.